 O2 (Sky Mobile) |

-Sky Mobile uses standard 4G, which is roughly 5 times faster than a typical 3G network.
-In a recent OpenSignal report (above), O2’s average 4G download speed was found to be 14.61Mbps – that’s relevant because Sky Mobile uses O2’s infrastructure, so its speeds are likely to be similar.
+In a September 2023 Opensignal report (above), O2’s average download speed was found to be 20.9Mbps and its average upload speed was 5.0Mbps – that’s relevant because Sky Mobile uses O2’s infrastructure, so its speeds are likely to be similar.

 Frequency |